 • Code H10: SEC Trading Suspension: A five minute trading halt for a stock priced above $3.00 that moves more than 10% in a five minute period.
 H10s are commonly imposed by the SEC onto penny stocks and other over-the-counter stocks suspected of stock promotion or fraud.

 • Code T12: Additional Information Requested: A trading halt that occurs when a stock has rallied significantly without any clear impetus.
-This can be common among orchestrated pump-and-dumps or short squeezes, and in many cases when the halt is lifted, the stock reverts back down because there is no underlying fundamentals supporting the drastic rise in price.
+This can be common among orchestrated pump-and-dumps or short squeezes, and in many cases when the halt is lifted, the stock reverts back down because there are no underlying fundamentals supporting the drastic rise in price.

 How Long Do Trading Halts Last?

 Trading halts are typically no longer than an hour, the remainder of the trading day, or on rare occasions up to 10 days.
 However, if the SEC deems appropriate, the regulatory body may revoke a security’s registration altogether.
-Trading halts imposed on stocks on the New York Stock Exchange (NYSE) and the NASDAQ are publicly available and updated in real-time there, as well as on the OTC Bulletin Board .

 Example of Trading Halts

-Amid the late-January 2021 Gamestop vs Wall Street spectacle, Gamestop’s stock saw huge capital inflows over the course of a couple weeks, leading the NYSE in terms of daily volume.
+Amid the late-January 2021 Gamestop vs Wall Street meme stock spectacle, Gamestop’s stock saw huge capital inflows over the course of a couple weeks, leading the NYSE in terms of daily volume.
 The stock’s intraday volume was so high that it triggered the volatility circuit breaker dozens of times over the last week of January and again on February 2, 2021, when it dropped 42%.

 On February 1, 2021, Adamas Pharmaceuticals’ trading was halted for news pending linked to the day being the FDA action date for the company’s marketing application for Gocovri (amantadine) to treat OFF episodes in Parkinson’s disease patients receiving levodopa-based therapy.